Last updated on August 16, 2026

 The Ur-Dragon

-Weโ€™ve talked a lot about dragons so far, but The Ur-Dragon is the biggest and baddest of them.
+Weโ€™ve talked a lot about dragons so far, but The Ur-Dragon is the biggest and baddest one.
 When someone drops an Ur-Dragon deck onto the table, you know what youโ€™re going to face.
 Flying beefers.
 No fuss.
 No muss.
 Itโ€™s not just a dragon.
 Itโ€™s The Dragon.

 Vilis, Broker of Blood

 While the main draw (pardon the pun) of Vilis, Broker of Blood isnโ€™t its ability to attack for a lot of damage, itโ€™s still something this black demon can do, as well as drawing a bunch of cards to boot.
-You donโ€™t want your deck to be all made of big, dumb, creatures (okay, maybe you do, no judgment here), but Vilis here provides both roles, and it's one of the best commanders if you plan to play mono-black.
+You donโ€™t want your deck to be made completely of big, dumb creatures (okay, maybe you do, no judgment here), but Vilis provides both roles, and it's one of the best commanders if you plan to play mono-black.

 Ghalta, Stampede Tyrant